 But when you sit down and actually start implementing DevSecOps, things can get trickier.
-There is no switch that you can flip to achieve DevSecOps.
-Nor is there a specific tool you can acquire, or even a particular process to follow.
+There is no switch you can flip to achieve DevSecOps -- implementation requires a set of tools and practices.

 Let's take a look at how to do that by walking through the main considerations that the typical organization must address in order to achieve DevSecOps.

 Basically, DevSecOps is DevOps with security built-in, right from the start.
 It means building security into requirements, into the design, the code, and the deployment stages — in short, into your entire DevOps pipeline.